Langevin molecular dynamics derived from Ehrenfest dynamics: The Gibbs Distribution motivated from Dynamic Stability

 At the heart of Statistical Mechanics is the Gibbs distribution

 for an equilibrium probability distribution of a Hamiltonian dynamical system

 in the canonical ensemble of constant number of particles $N$, volume and temperature $T$.
-Every book on Statistical Mechanics gives a motivation of the Gibbs distribution, often based on entropy considerations, cf. \cite{feynman}, \cite{lanford}.
-Here we motivate the Gibbs distribution instead from dynamic stability reasons.
-Consider a Hamiltonian system with light and heavy particles, with position $Y=(X,x)$, momentum $Q=(p,q)$ and the Hamiltonian $H=H_h(X,p) + H_l(X,x,q)$, as in \eqref{ham_zwanzig} with
+Every book on Statistical Mechanics gives a motivation of the Gibbs distribution, often based on entropy considerations, cf. Refs. \cite{feynman}, \cite{lanford}.
+The purpose of this section is to present a different motivation of the Gibbs distribution, based on dynamic stability and consistency, for large systems with many heavy particles where the energy can be split into a sum of a dominating heavy (nuclei) term and smaller light (electron) term.

+Consider a Hamiltonian system with heavy and light particles, with position $Y=(X,x)$, momentum $Q=(p,q)$ and a Hamiltonian $H=H_h(X,p) + H_l(X,x,q)$; an example is \eqref{ham_zwanzig} where

 Assume that it is impractical or impossible to measure and determine the initial data $(x^0,q^0)$ for the light particles.
 Clearly it is necessary to give some information on the data to determine the solution at a later time.
 In the case of molecular dynamics it is often sufficient to know the distribution of the particles to determine thermodynamic relevant properties, as e.g. the pressure-law.
 We saw in Section \ref{zwanzig} that if the light particles have an initial probability distribution corresponding the Gibbs distribution conditioned on the heavy particle, then the invariant distribution for the heavy particle is unique (in the limit of the Langevin equation) and given by the Gibbs distribution for the heavy particle